bprinty/auora/docs/examples/README.md

 ## Vue

-Previous sections of the documentation have alluded to Vue components and how to register **Stores** in a Vue application, but let's go into more detail about the different types of levers available when using this library in a **Vue** project.
+Previous sections of the documentation have alluded to Vue components and how to register **Stores** in a Vue application, but let's go into more detail about the different types of levers available when using Auora in a **Vue** project.

 ### Basics